rlktradewright/tradebuild-platform/Docs/UserGuides/CommandLineUtilities/GetBarData/GetBarData.md

 When the program starts, `sessiononly on` is automatically set.

-Note that 'sessiononly on' is exactly equivalent to `sess`, and `sessiononly off` is exactly equivalent to `nonsess`.
+Note that `sessiononly on` is exactly equivalent to `sess`, and `sessiononly off` is exactly equivalent to `nonsess`.

 ### 4.10 SessionStartTime and SessionEndTime Commands

 These command allows you to specify the session start and end times.
 You can use these command in situations where TWS provides no session start information, or to override that information.
 For example, TWS indicates that the liquid trading hours for FTSE 100 Futures contracts is from 01:00 to 21;00, but in practice significant trading only happens between 08:00 and 17:30.

 The commands take a single parameter which must be a time of day;